The Horn Guys - Schmelzer Model 1 Tenor Trombone

 Item Details

 The Model 1 is a beautiful tenor trombone hand built in Germany by Manfred Schmelzer.
-It has gorgeous hand engraving, silver plate finish with gold plated trim.
+In summer 2024 Herr Schmelzer is retiring, so this is the last of the Schmelzer trombone available.

 Manfed Schmelzer has been building trombones for many years and has fans worldwide.
 Doug Elliot, master mouthpiece maker and lead trombonist, has been a Schmelzer proponent, along with many others.